-In this article we will discuss how Haydn rescued Max, a Boxer Bullmastiff Cross approximately 5 years ago.
-The decision whether to go to a breeder or to rescue a dog was a difficult one.
+In this article, we will discuss how Haydn rescued Max, a Boxer Bullmastiff Cross approximately 5 years ago.
+The decision of whether to go to a breeder or to rescue a dog was a difficult one.
 Haydn tells us about the process he went through to find Max and what to expect.

 The Full Story

-My ‘research’ mainly involved a few online searches of rescue centres but also articles in dog magazines.
+My ‘research’ mainly involved a few online searches of rescue dog centers but also articles in dog magazines.
 It was during my browsing that it appeared to me to be a split in the K9 world; namely, to purchase your hound from a breeder or to apply to have one (usually an adult) from a rescue or local pound.

 The more I read the more complex the comparable seemed to be.
 Did I particularly want a puppy?
 What about house training?
 Which breed?
 How would I know if it was a reputable breeder?
 Would a young dog be able to cope at home alone?
 Would an adult dog have the desired temperament?
 Was I prepared for the inevitable property destruction a youthful dog would inflict?
 The questions seemed to go on and on.